apoorvkh/torchrunx/docs/source/advanced.rst

 Propagating exceptions
 ----------------------

-Exceptions that are raised in Workers will be raised by the launcher process.
+Exceptions that are raised in workers will be raised by the launcher process.

-A :mod:`torchrunx.AgentKilledError` will be raised if any agent dies unexpectedly (e.g. if force-killed by the OS, due to segmentation faults or OOM).
+A :mod:`torchrunx.AgentFailedError` or :mod:`torchrunx.WorkerFailedError` will be raised if any agent or worker dies unexpectedly (e.g. if sent a signal from the OS, due to segmentation faults or OOM).

 Environment variables
 ---------------------